DocumentationDeployment

 Vercel, etc. Railway, Render, etc.

-What Happens on Worker Startup
+Worker Startup Process

-When the worker starts, it:
+When the worker starts:

 Running Migrations

-Recommended: Run migrations in your CI/CD pipeline before deploying:
+Best practice: Run migrations in your CI/CD pipeline before deploying:

 npm run build